nickaguilos/sendmagazine/tech.md

 				- August 13-14, 2018
 					- Addition of Urban Peak and Sandugo Wall to directory.md

+				- August 17, 2018
+					- Addition of Edge Climb Gym to directory.md

 				*******

 				found a bug? send us a message via contact link in footer